demisto/content/Packs/SuspiciousDomainHunting/README.md

 - Prioritize incidents for high risk domains impersonating the organization.
 - Enable quick suspensions or takedowns of phishing domains.

-Analysts also get out-of-the-box incident views and layouts tailored for phishing domain hunting, enabling efficient workflows to take action on high severity events.
+Analysts also get out-of-the-box incident views and layouts tailored for Suspicious Domain Hunting, enabling efficient workflows to take action on high severity events.

 ##### What does this pack do?